originalmk/skrytka-app/README.md

     - Setup some database and user with permissions to it
     - Create .env file in the main directory and fill it in with fields DB_USER, DB_PASS, DB_HOST, DB_PORT and DB_NAME.
 In case of confusion you may check exemplary .env file saved as .env.example in the root directory of this repository.
 2. Run both SQL scripts, which are located in the main directory.
 For app to be usable it is also recommended to insert some data to the database.
-3. Run `npm start` in the main directory
+3. Run `npm build` in the client directory.
-4. Run `npm start` in the client/ directory
+4. Run `npm start` in the main directory
-5. App will run on localhost:3000
+5. App will run on localhost:5000
+Note: pm2 or/and nginx may be used to run this app for production